Destination

 Electricity/Energy

 The situation is different in the rural areas.
 Almost all rural areas are not electrified.
 They rely on solar panels to charge mobile phones and to use lights.
-If these are not available, people use candles and lamps.
+When these are not available, people use candles and lamps.

 Transportation